Make money at a yard sale with these tips and tricks.

 - GOOD PICTURES (very important, a lot of people skip over posts with no pictures or bad ones; people like to visually see what you’ve got.),

-- Make sure you have enough money to make change.
-You will especially need $1s and coins.
+Make sure you have enough money to make change.
+You will especially need one dollar bills and coins.

 - Pay attention to the weekly weather forecast. you don’t want rain to ruin your sale.